 Higher APR: The interest rate charged on cash advances is usually higher than your APR on purchases - often around 27.9% but sometimes much more.

-Immediate interest: You will be charged interest on the amount you withdraw straight away.
+Daily interest: You will be charged interest on the amount you withdraw straight away.

 Here is how to work out if you should withdraw cash using your credit card, and how much it could cost.